In1

 0

-` integer` - specify the partition offset, using a positive integer to specify the gap between the fragments or a negative integer to specify the overlap.
+` integer` - specify the offset of the partition, using a positive integer to specify the gap between the fragments or a negative integer to specify the overlap.
 The sum of the Partition Offset and Partition Width parameters must be a positive integer.

 For example, Partition Width of 3

-means that each three-element fragment overlaps neighbouring fragments by two elements; whereas Partition Width of 2
+means that each three-element fragment overlaps neighbouring fragments by two elements; while Partition Width of 2

 and Partition Offset of 1

-means that there is a one-element gap between each pair of neighbouring two-element wide fragments.
+means that there is a one-element-wide gap between each pair of neighbouring two-element-wide fragments.

 Dependencies